 According to a study by Deloitte, the year-on-year growth of B2B commerce was projected to be 19% by 2020.

-But the shift towards B2B e-Commerce really hit a spike as a result of COVID-19, with the global B2B e-Commerce market projected to reach US$26.4 trillion by 2028.
+But the shift towards B2B e-Commerce hit a spike due to COVID-19, with the global B2B e-Commerce market projected to reach US$26.4 trillion by 2028.

-Your customers would therefore be familiar with the prompt and responsive customer service provided by business-to-customer (B2C) e-Commerce platforms, and expect the same level of service from B2B businesses like yours.
+Your customers would therefore be familiar with the prompt and responsive customer service provided by business-to-customer (B2C) e-Commerce platforms.
+Consequently, they will expect the same level of service from B2B businesses like yours.

 Because of this, your competitors in the wholesale distribution industry are moving to e-Commerce platforms at a significant rate.